rzr/redak/README.txt

-Redak is just a simple text editor to be used on touchscreen Basic features are Load, Save, Save As, Browse and Edit text It has been tested on maemo/meego harmattan n950 and n9 ...
+Redak is just a simple text editor to be used on touchscreen Basic features are Load, Save, Save As, Browse and Edit text It has been tested on maemo/meego harmattan n950 and n9, but also on symbian nokia e7, nemomobile ...

 The program is FLOSS and you can get the sources under GPL-3